QuTech-Delft/OpenQL/docs/start.rst

 Tests
 -----

-Various tests are also available in ``<OpenQL Root Dir>/tests`` directory which can also be used as examples testing various features of OpenQL.
+Various tests are also available in the ``<OpenQL Root Dir>/tests`` directory which can also be used as examples testing various features of OpenQL.